Engineering complete delocalization of single particle states in a class of one dimensional aperiodic lattices: a quantum dynamical study: Quantum dynamics in dot-stub and diamond-stub Fibonacci sequences

 A similar plot for the `diamond-stub' network is shown in Fig.~\ref{psi-n-1}(c,d) for different values of magnetic flux.
 In Fig.~\ref{psi-n-1}(c) the trapped magnetic flux is $\Phi = \frac{1}{4}\Phi_0$, such that the system is in the resonance condition.
 The wave packet is released at $m=234$ at $t=0$.
 It is found to spread out over the entire system with time.
 Two such spread out distributions are illustrated site at time $t = 60$ (blue colored), and at $t=90$ (red colored), whereas it is seen to be localized practically at its initial position even after a large time when applied flux is set at $\Phi = \frac{1}{2}\Phi_0$ (Fig.~\ref{psi-n-1}(d)) signifying an extreme localization, as discussed before.

 We conclude this subsection by inspecting the RP itself as a function of time both for the Fibonacci sequence of `dimer-stub' and `diamond-stub' units.
 In Fig.~\ref{return1} (a,b,c) the return probability is plotted against time, for the `dimer-stub' network in resonance and off-resonance conditions.
 At resonance, $\lambda = 2$, after a finite time there is no return probability.
 That is, the wave pack never comes back to its origin (Fig.~\ref{return1}(a)).
-Further increment of $\lambda$ ($\lambda = 3.5, 4$) localizes the wave-packet more along the `stub' atomic site (as $\lambda$ is quite large now compared to $L$, that is, the hopping along the backbone).
-As a result, for a long enough time the system retains a finite RP (Fig.~\ref{return1}(b, c)).
-The wavepacket in such situations is almost frozen in its initial location, no matter how much the system revolves with time.
+Further increment of $\lambda$ ($\lambda = 3.5, 4$) makes the wave-packet spend more time along the `stub' (as $\lambda$ is quite large now compared to $L$, that is, the hopping along the backbone).
+For $\lambda=3.5$, the wavepacket is in the sub-diffusive regime.
+Therefore, for long enough time, the profile of RP will eventually show a decay, implying an `escape' (though slowly) of the particle.
+As $\lambda$ becomes equal to $4$, the sub-diffusive regime still persists, but now the trend of the decay in RP is not as prominent as in the earlier case.
+The trends are clearly seen in Fig.~\ref{return1}(b) and (c).

 The RP in the Fibonacci sequence of the `diamond-stub' network for different values of magnetic flux is shown in Fig.~\ref{return1} (d,e).
 Again, as expected, for $\Phi = \frac{1}{4} \Phi_0$ the `diamond-stub' geometry becomes equivalent to a perfectly periodic lattice, and the wavepacket spreads all over the lattice with time.
 A return to the origin with time is totally absent (Fig.~\ref{return1}(d)).
 A pinned localized character of the wave packet at $\Phi=\frac{1}{2}\Phi_0$ is evident, and is corroborated by the time evolution as shown in Fig.~\ref{return1}(e).